- Other useful resources

 See our design document on this topic.

-Tor and I2P require the system clock to be well synchronized in order to work properly.
+Tor requires the system clock to be well synchronized in order to work properly.
 When starting Tails, a notification is displayed while the clock is being synchronized.

 This synchronization is made by sending HTTPS queries through Tor to severals